Transcribing Keyboard Music for Cello

 After vocal music, the instrument that has had the greatest amount of wonderful music composed for it must be the piano, along with its keyboard predecessors.

-Now we cellists can enjoy the delights of playing the tunes of Chopin Waltzes, Nocturnes and other assorted musical treasures – and we no longer need a virtuoso pianist to accompany us, as is the case in so much Romantic music for cello (Chopin and Mendelssohn Cello Sonatas, for example).
+Once we have solved the problem of the accompaniments, we cellists can enjoy the delights of playing the tunes of Chopin Waltzes, Nocturnes and other assorted musical treasures – and we no longer need a virtuoso pianist to accompany us, as is the case in so much Romantic music for cello (Chopin and Mendelssohn Cello Sonatas, for example).
 Even some Classical Period piano pieces can be raided for the cello: Mozart’s Piano Sonatas offer some surprisingly wonderful opportunities for theft, especially some of the beautiful slow movements.
-Many of the faster movements would also perhaps make very enjoyable cello duos although the frequent Alberti bass lines that sound so great on keyboard instruments are often much less well adapted to being played on the cello.
+Many of the faster movements can also be converted into very enjoyable cello duos although the frequent Alberti bass lines that sound so great on keyboard instruments are often much less well adapted to being played on the cello, especially the faster ones.
+Fortunately, we can often simplify those awkward Alberti-bass string crossings:

 RANGE PROBLEMS